 In Seth’s case, he decided to take a simple, “traditional artist” approach by naming his shop after himself.
 He’s already built a reputation as a photographer, so he doesn’t need to create a moniker to describe his brand.
 Seth’s brand strategy is unique to him, and he’s just beginning to develop it on Etsy; depending on your goals, you may want to create a clever shop name that captures the collective voice of your items.
 “I want my overall visual aesthetic to express eye-catching, high-quality, modern photography that’s inspired by pop culture,” Seth says.

 If you haven’t fleshed out your shop’s brand, no worries.
 Brand development is a process that all companies and solopreneurs refine over time.
-A great way to get started with crafting your personal and shop brand is to tell your story in your About page — learn how to create an About page here.
+A great way to get started with crafting your personal and shop brand is to tell your story in your About page — read How to Craft a Killer About Page for more tips.

 3. Check Out Your Competition